ivaldi/brimir/README.md

 - Unread ticket status per user.
 - Ticket search that also searches in from field and replies.
 - Mark tickets as duplicate, linking it to the duplicated ticket.
-- CC or BCC people from the reply form.
 - Ability to rename tickets (change their subject).
 - Ability to rename labels.